torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

 ------------------

-User-space allocates requests using :ref:`MEDIA_IOC_REQUEST_ALLOC` for the media device node.
+User-space allocates requests using :ref:`MEDIA_IOC_REQUEST_ALLOC` for the media device yesde.
 This returns a file descriptor representing the request.
 Typically, several such requests will be allocated.

 Request Preparation
 -------------------

-Standard V4L2 ioctls can then receive a request file descriptor to express the fact that the ioctl is part of said request, and is not to be applied immediately.
+Standard V4L2 ioctls can then receive a request file descriptor to express the fact that the ioctl is part of said request, and is yest to be applied immediately.
 See :ref:`MEDIA_IOC_REQUEST_ALLOC` for a list of ioctls that support this.
-Configurations set with a ``request_fd`` parameter are stored instead of being immediately applied, and buffers queued to a request do not enter the regular buffer queue until the request itself is queued.
+Configurations set with a ``request_fd`` parameter are stored instead of being immediately applied, and buffers queued to a request do yest enter the regular buffer queue until the request itself is queued.

 Request Submission